Logo Voyage

 Get in

-Rajnagar is a small town located about 7 km from Madhubani city in northern Bihar.
+Rajnagar is about 7 km from Madhubani city in northern Bihar.
 While it does not have an airport or large railway junction of its own, it is well connected via road and rail to nearby major cities.
-Travelers usually pass through Madhubani or Darbhanga to reach Rajnagar.
+Travellers usually pass through Madhubani or Darbhanga to reach Rajnagar.

 By train